AshV/AshV.github.IO/LINQ-JS-for-Dynamics-365-Developers/ReadMe.md

  Run above HTML web resource in browser & press F12 to see output, it would be similar to below shown output, I have run this code in newly created trial instance of dynamics 365.

+> Go through code comments to understand it better.

 ![output](assets/output.png)

 Hope it helps.
 Feel free to ask any questons.